Woman, 22, dies of suspected drug overdose at Kennedy compound: report

 CLICK HERE TO GET THE FOX NEWS APP

 The Barnstable Police Department referred Fox News to the Cape and Islands District Attorney's Office, which did not return messages and calls for comment.
-The Hyannisport Fire Department was unable to be reached Thursday evening.

 Multiple generations of the Kennedy family have lived at the compound, which most famously served as President John F. Kennedy's summer White House.